davidadrianrg/tank-level-control/README.md

 scp ./beaglebone.py debian@your_beaglebone_ip:/home/debian/tank-level-control/.
 scp ./configuration.yaml debian@your_beaglebone_ip:/home/debian/tank-level-control/.
 ```
-Make sure you have installed the python dependencies for this project in your Beaglebone
+Make sure you have installed the python dependencies for this project in your Beaglebone.
-You can do it using ```pip3``` python package manager.
+You can do it using ```pip3``` python package manager:
 ```bash
 pip3 install paho.mqtt pyyaml smbus2
 ```
 ### Arduino Uno as I2C slave
 Firstly, setup the same i2c slave address in ```slavei2c_arduino.ino``` as in your ```configuration.yaml``` file.
-After that you can flash your arduino using the Arduino IDE
+After that you can flash your arduino using the Arduino IDE.
 Repeat the process for the second arduino changing the slave address.
 ### Arduino Uno as SPI slave
 This script is common for the two spi arduino slaves, you only have tu flash them using the Arduino IDE.